CheckiePy/CheckiePyCore/README.md

 #### 6.2.
 Placing

-* Metric class should be placed in metrics.py file.
+* Metric class should be placed in separate file under metric directory.

-* Class name of implemeted metric should be added to IMPLEMENTED_METRICS dictionary.
+* Class name of implemented metric should be registered in IMPLEMENTED_METRICS dictionary in metrics.py.

 #### 6.3.
 Output